ospfbgp/fix_dashboard/README.md

 <pre>
 /opt/librenms/validate.php
 </pre>
-7. this breaks the logo and sets it back to stepcg log /opt/www/images/logo.png
+7. this breaks the logo and sets it back to stepcg log<br>
+/opt/www/images/logo.png